-The company has 111.7 million shares issued, which were trading at 140 pence per share on 22 February 2016 giving the company a market capitalisation of £156.4 million.
+The company has 111.7 million shares issued, which were trading at 140 pence per share giving the company a market capitalisation of £156.4 million.
 Collectively, the directors own 26.7 million shares, which include the 21.2 million shares owned by Mr Rakishev (see page 25).